 Irish Modernism

-Fionna Barber

-Modernism in Ireland was bound up with major social and political factors during the first part of the century, especially the effects of independence and Partition in 1922 and the role of the visual within national identity.
-This is an important context for Irish artists’ engagement with the wider development of European modernism; Cubism and expressionism were particularly significant, and to a lesser extent Surrealism.

-In 1910 the painters Paul and Grace Henry (1877-1958; 1868-1953) travelled from Dublin to Achill Island on Ireland’s Western seaboard, where they remained until the end of the First World War.
-This move to some degree emulated the earlier example of European avant-garde artists such as Paul Gauguin in abandoning Paris for initially Brittany and then Tahiti but it was also a sign of the fascination with the West that became an important cultural focus for an independent Ireland.
+Modernism in Ireland was bound up with major social and political factors during the first part of the twentieth century, especially the effects of independence and Partition in 1922 and the role of the visual within national identity.
+This is an important context for Irish artists’ engagement with the wider development of European modernism; Cubism and Expressionism were particularly significant and, to a lesser extent, Surrealism.
+In 1910 the painters Paul and Grace Henry travelled from Dublin to Achill Island on Ireland’s Western seaboard, where they remained until the end of the First World War.
+This move, to some degree, emulated the earlier example of European avant-garde artists - such as Paul Gauguin in abandoning Paris for initially Brittany and then Tahiti - but it was also a sign of the fascination with the West that became an important cultural focus for an independent Ireland.
 The rural West, Catholic and Gaelic speaking, in many ways embodied the ideologies of the new Irish Free State.
-In addition to being the subject of Henry’s pastel-toned landscapes it became a major focus for both realist artists such as Seán Keating (1889-1997) and modernist painters including Jack B. Yeats (1871-1957) and Patrick Collins (1911-1994).
+In addition to being the subject of Henry’s pastel-toned landscapes it became a major focus for both realist artists such as Seán Keating and modernist painters including Jack B. Yeats and Patrick Collins.

-Paul Henry’s landscapes were derived from Whistler’s tonal harmonies; a far more radical approach was embodied in the work of Mainie Jellett (1897-1994) and Evie Hone who introduced Cubism to Ireland at the Society of Dublin Painters exhibition in 1923.
-As protestant Anglo-Irish women Jellett and Hone were from a class increasingly marginal to the concerns of the Free State.
-Their abstract paintings derived from collaboration with Albert Gleizes in Paris and involving the application of Gleizes’ principles of translation and rotation to pictorial structure, represented a radical strangeness in comparison with the conservative social realism of Keating and others in the 1920s and 1930s.
-The pervasiveness of images of the rural West and its peasantry in the emergent Free State was one reason why Cubism, however, failed to become a significant force in Irish art practice.
+Paul Henry’s landscapes were derived from Whistler’s tonal harmonies; a far more radical approach was embodied in the work of Mainie Jellett and Evie Hone who introduced Cubism to Ireland at the Society of Dublin Painters exhibition in 1923.
+As protestant Anglo-Irish women, Jellett and Hone were from a class increasingly marginal to the concerns of the Free State.
+Their abstract paintings derived from collaboration with Albert Gleizes in Paris and, involving the application of Gleizes’ principles of translation and rotation to pictorial structure, represented a radical strangeness in comparison with the conservative social realism of Keating and others in the 1920s and 1930s. , However, the pervasiveness of images of the rural West and its peasantry in the emergent Free State was one reason why Cubism failed to become a significant force in Irish art practice.

 Expressionist painting proved to be considerably more durable, particularly through the work of Jack B. Yeats, which, throughout his life, became increasingly concerned with the depiction of the West recalled from memory or mythology and far removed from the realism of other existing representations.
 Yeats generally used a loose expressionist brushstroke and increasingly abstract handling of paint that was highly influential on subsequent painters, such as Patrick Collins.
 For Nano Reid (1900-1981), however, expressionism was better used to depict landscapes less laden with national significance, localised in her native County Louth, North of Dublin.
-With Norah McGuinness Reid was one of the two women artists who represented Ireland when the country participated for the first time in the Venice Biennale in 1950.
+With Norah McGuinness, Reid was one of the two women artists who represented Ireland when the country participated for the first time in the Venice Biennale in 1950.

-After 1922 artists in Northern Ireland increasingly benefited from closer connections with London; After studying at the Slade the sculptor F.E.
-McWilliam (1909-1992) remained in England, becoming active in the British Surrealist Group of the 1930s, and subsequently making a significant contribution to the development of British post-war figurative sculpture.
-The first encounter with modernist painting in Northern Ireland itself was also informed by a British example: the short-lived Ulster Unit (1934), including Colin Middleton (1910-1983) and John Luke (1906-1975), derived its name from Unit One, then the main focus of British modernist innovation.
+After 1922 artists in Northern Ireland increasingly benefited from closer connections with London.
+After studying at the Slade, the sculptor F.E.
+McWilliam remained in England, becoming active in the British Surrealist Group of the 1930s, and subsequently making a significant contribution to the development of British post-war figurative sculpture.
+The first encounter with modernist painting in Northern Ireland itself was also informed by a British example: the short-lived Ulster Unit (1934), including Colin Middleton and John Luke, derived its name from Unit One, then the main focus of British modernist innovation.